godotengine/godot-docs/learning/features/3d/lighting.rst

 Spot lights are similar to omni lights, except they emit light only into a cone (or "cutoff").
-They are useful to simulate flashlights, car lights, refletors, spots, etc. This type of light is also attenuated towards the opposite direction it points to.
+They are useful to simulate flashlights, car lights, reflectors, spots, etc. This type of light is also attenuated towards the opposite direction it points to.

 .. image:: img/light_spot.png